 La Jolla shopping is some of the best in San Diego.
-Home to everything from cute boutiques to high-end brands, retail therapy includes browsing for unique souvenirs, special occasion dresses and nearly everything in between.
+Home to everything from cute boutiques to high-end brands, our retail therapy includes browsing for unique souvenirs, special occasion dresses, and nearly everything in between.

-These recommendations for La Jolla shopping are divided into six areas that I have mapped out below: Prospect Street, Ivanhoe Avenue, Herschel Street, Girard Avenue, Bird Rock and Westfield UTC mall.
+These recommendations for La Jolla shopping are divided into six areas that I have mapped out below: Prospect Street, Ivanhoe Avenue, Herschel Street, Girard Avenue, La Jolla Shores, and Westfield UTC mall.

-The bulk of La Jolla shopping is in downtown La Jolla, otherwise called the Village of La Jolla.
-One can very easily start on Prospect Street, shop both Ivanhoe and Herschel Streets, and finish with a long walk down Girard Avenue.
-It’s about a mile of walking one-way.
+The bulk of the best shopping is in downtown La Jolla, otherwise called the Village of La Jolla.
+One can very easily start on Prospect Street, shop both Ivanhoe Avenue and Herschel Street, and finish with a long walk down the roughly mile-long strip of boutiques and more on Girard Avenue.
 I’ll tell you how to do it.
-Along the way, you’ll pass even more shops than are mentioned on this list in addition to lots of restaurants and cafes for refueling.
+Along the way, you’ll pass even more shops than are mentioned on this list in addition to lots of restaurants, coffee shops, and cafes for refueling.
 Spending a day browsing and eating is one of the best things to do in La Jolla and a pleasure that we residents go out of our way to enjoy.

 These La Jolla boutiques are located right in the heart of downtown near a variety of art galleries, La Valencia Hotel, and Grande Colonial.
 Prospect Street is often referred to as the Rodeo Drive of San Diego.

 - 1261 Prospect St #2, La Jolla, CA 92037